 Today is National Book Lovers Day!
-To celebrate, we're republishing this look at what might possibly be some of the coolest chairs ever: seats that double as mini-libraries—so you don't have to walk across the room to pick out another tome when you finish your book.
+To celebrate, we're publishing this look at what might possibly be some of the coolest chairs ever: seats that double as mini-libraries—so you don't have to walk across the room to pick out another tome when you finish your book.
 Brilliant!

 We're feeling giddy over here at Architizer.
 Not only has spring finally arrived—flowers! bunnies! peeptoe shoes!—but also, the Salone del Mobile kicks off next week.
 The annual furniture fair in Milan covers 2.5 million square feet and draws 200,000+ attendees, all of whom come to scope out the latest and greatest in interior design and decor.
 We will be there in full force, and we look forward to seeing all the amazing products being produced around the globe.
 In preparation, we're spotlighting some of our all-time favorite furnishings this week.
 First up, a roundup of clever seating options for the hardcore book lover.